Interactive and engaging History lesson plans

 Therefore, the student is able to:

-Analyze the relative importance of the legacy of World War I, the depression, ethnic and ideological conflicts, imperialism, and traditional political or economic rivalries as underlying causes of World War II.
+Analyze the relative importance of the legacy of World War I, the depression, ethnic and ideological conflicts, imperialism, and traditional political or economic rivalries as underlying causes of WW2.

 Analyze the consequences of Britain, France, the United States, and other Western Democracies failure to effectively oppose Fascist aggression.